louiscenter/your-first-choo-app/README.md

 Underneath our `choo` import near the top of the file, we're now also importing `choo`'s html helper.
 This becomes accessible via the `html` variable.

-Towards the end of the file, we're creating a new template stored in the `el` variable that we'll use to render `<div>choo animals</div>` on our page.
+Towards the end of the file, we're creating a function, and assigning it to the `el` variable.
+Inside the function, we're returning a template that we'll use to render `<div>choo animals</div>` on our page.

-This line of code might be confusing, so let's disect further.
+This bit of code might be confusing, so let's disect further.

-The `html` variable contains a special function which can parse template strings and turn them into templates we use in our app.
-Thus, `` html`<div>choo animals</div>` `` will return a new template and store it inside the `el` variable.
+The `html` variable references a function that parses template strings containing HTML code (eg. `` html`<h1>choo</h1>` ``).
+A given template string will be interpreted into a special data structure, that `choo` then renders as HTML on the page.

 ## Creating a route
 When a friend links you to a specific page on a website, that URL acts as a route so the server knows where to direct you.